Zukkari/maven-template/README.md

 A Java project usually consists of three parts:

-* an unique name of the project
+* a unique name of the project
 * the compiled code (.class files)
 * project resources (config files, icons, static content)